JHU-COVID-QA/scraping-qas/src/scraping/README.md

 Next, create a new subdirectory here where you will put all of your code to scrape Questions and Answers from the website you chose.

 ### Converting the scraped QAs to our schema
-This code gives an example of creating a dictionary based on our schema
+This code snippet gives an example of creating a dictionary based on our [schema](https://github.com/jsedoc/Covid-19-infobot/wiki/Schema-v0.1).

 https://github.com/jsedoc/Covid-19-infobot/blob/0a4ae016e050dd4de0ee516ae7cfc0c119cf9723/src/scraping/internalCOVIDinfoSheet/internalQAs2schema.py#L5-L27

 ### Storing the scraped data
 Once you converted the scraped data into the format specified by our schema, please store your data under `data/scraping` from the root of the repo.
+The data should be stored as jsonl - that is one json object per line.
+Use the following naming convention: `<Source>_<schema_version>.jsonl`.
+So `CDC_v0.1.json` will refer to data scraped from the CDC website and stored under the v0.1 schema